drishtikundra/drishtikundra/README.md

 # Hi there, I'm Drishti Kundra 👋

-## I'm a student of Technology !!
+## I'm a student of life !!

 - 🌱 Currently upskilling myself in MERN stack development.
-- 🥅 2024 Goals: Explore more about the ever changing surroundings to become a player in the game of LIFE.
+- 🥅 2025 Goals: Explore more about the ever changing surroundings to become a player in the game of LIFE.
-- ⚡ Fun fact: I am a fitness enthusiast, badminton player, swimmer.
+- ⚡ Fun fact: I am a full-stack software developer, a start-up founder, fitness enthusiast, badminton player, swimmer.

 ### Languages and Tools: